 Plus, a lot of traditional innerspring mattresses (especially older models) contain harmful chemical fire retardants.

-Like innerspring systems, pocketed coils—also known as individually wrapped coils—typically use steel.
-However, many modern mattresses with pocketed coils, including hybrids, use recycled steel to cut down waste.
+Like innerspring systems, individually-wrapped coils typically use steel.
+However, many modern mattresses with individually-wrapped coils, including hybrids, use recycled steel to cut down waste.
 Mattress makers can also use natural or recycled fabrics to wrap the coils.

 Memory foam may take the title as the least eco-friendly mattress material.